Kayra/prospector/README.md

 * Display the data better on site inspect
 * Make the spidering more robust
 * Add threading for spidering
+* Add functionality to change scoring in the UI
 * Add users
 * Add dynamic scoring for users
 * Set up a hot deployment system